"Dad's Army" star Clive Dunn dies aged 92

 Dunn was born in London in 1920 and enrolled in an acting academy after leaving school.

-He played several small roles in films in the 1930s before serving in the army in World War Two, ending up in prisoner-of-war and labour camps for four years.
+He played several small roles in films in the 1930s before serving in the army in World War Two, ending up in prisoner-of-war and labor camps for four years.

 After the war he worked in music halls before enjoying success as Jones in Dad's Army.